Skip Ribbon Commands

 In June 1998, tourism began to be a focus of the Sectorial Ministerial meetings with the first Conference of CPLP Tourism Ministers, with the ministerial meetings being scheduled to take place every two years.
 Sectoral Ministerial Meetings shall consist of Ministers and State Secretaries from the different sectors of government of all Member States.
 The Ministerial Meetings are responsible for coordinating, at ministerial or equivalent level, the concertation and cooperation actions in the respective government sectors.

-The 11th Meeting of CPLP Tourism Ministers, preceded by the meeting of Tourism Focal Points, takes place in Luanda, Angola, on May 2 and 3, 2022, under the theme "The contribution of tourism to the sustainable socio-economic recovery of the CPLP in the post-COVID-19: Challenges and Opportunities".
-This meeting foresees the signing of the Luanda Declaration and the approval of a Memorandum of Understanding of Cooperation between the CPLP and the World Tourism Organization (UNWTO).
+• The 11th Meeting of CPLP Ministers of Tourism took place in Luanda, Angola, on 2 and 3 May 2022, under the theme “The contribution of tourism to the sustainable socio-economic recovery of the CPLP in the post-COVID-19 era: Challenges and Opportunities”.

 • Cooperation